jdjakub/papers/prog-2022/prog22-manuscript.md

 Web HTTP endpoints, meanwhile, have proven to be an even more adaptable and viral abstraction than UNIX files.
 They operate at a similar level of abstraction as files, but support richer content and encompass internet-wide interactions between autonomous systems.
 In a sense, HTTP GET and PUT have become the "subroutine calls" of an internet-scale programming system.
 Perhaps the most salient thing about the Web is that its usefulness came as such a surprise to everyone involved in designing or competing with it.
 It is likely that, by staying close to the existing practice of transferring files, the Web gained a competitive edge over more ambitious and less familiar hypertext projects like Xanadu \cite{TedNelson}.

 ### Dimension: composability
 In short, *you can get anywhere by putting together a number of smaller steps.* There exist building blocks which span a range of useful combinations.
+\note{JE.
+LEGOs might be a more friendly example than Linear Algebra.
-Such a property can be analogized to *linear independence* in mathematical vector spaces: a number of primitives (basis vectors) whose possible combinations span a meaningful space.
+Such a property can be analogized to *linear independence* in mathematical vector spaces: a number of primitives (basis vectors) whose possible combinations span a meaningful space.}
 Composability is, in a sense, key to the notion of "programmability" and every programmable system will have some level of composability (e.g. in the scripting language.)

 *UNIX* shell commands are a standard example of composability.
 The base set of primitive commands can be augmented by programming command executables in other languages.
 Given some primitives, one can "pipe" one's output to another's input (`|`), sequence (`;` or `&&`), select via conditions, and repeat with loop constructs, enabling full imperative programming.
 Furthermore, command compositions can be packaged into a named "script" which follows the same interface as primitive commands, and named subprograms within a script can also be defined.

-In *HyperCard*, the user level just before writing code is *non*composable for programming buttons: there is simply a long list of predefined behaviors to choose from.
+In *HyperCard*, the *Authoring Environment* is *non*composable for programming buttons: there is simply a set of predefined behaviors to choose from --- full scriptability is available only in the *Programming Environment*.

 The *Haskell type system*, as well as that of other functional programming languages, exhibits high composability.
 New types can be defined in terms of existing ones in several ways.
 These include records, discriminated unions, function types and recursive constructs (e.g. to define a `List` as either a `Nil` or a combination of element plus other list.)
 The C programming language also has some means of composing types that are analogous in some ways, such as structs, unions, enums and indeed even function pointers.
 For every type, there is also a corresponding "pointer" type.
 It lacks, however, the recursive constructs permitted in Haskell types.